Know your Fats and Carbs Facts - PDF Download.

 Choosing The Right Fats - Know your Fats and Carbs Facts

 Fats have an important role to play.
 Having said this, let me describe fat first.
 Fat stores energy while it shields our vital organs.
 It is also known as the passage system of fat-soluble vitamins.
-Basically, we need it in our body but only in moderation.
+Basically, we need it in our bodies but only in moderation.
 Eating fat in large amounts will make us grow heavier and will increase the chance of reaching the level of obesity.

 Get the right fats